bellagermani/U.S.-City-Cultural-Identity/README.md

 <br/>

-Fborn Pop = Total number of foreign-born people included in the population
+Fborn Pop = Total number of foreign-born people who are part of the population

 &nbsp;&nbsp;&nbsp;&nbsp;Source: Census Bureau S0502 - Selected Characteristics of the Foreign-Born Population by Period of Entry Into the United States (https://data.census.gov/table/ACSST5Y2022.S0502?g=010XX00US$31000M1)